Autoimmunity Unlocked

 • Resistant Starch: pulses, uncooked oats

-• Flatbread of chickpea flour
+• Flatbread made from chickpea flour

 • Spices and Herbs